 - Social Studies: 75 minutes

-- Reasoning Through Language Arts (RLA): 155 minutes, including a 10 minute break.
-You must be back at your testing station in time to be ready to begin the last section.
+- Reasoning Through Language Arts: 155 minutes, including a 10 minute break.

 - Mathematical Reasoning: 120 minutes